 Los Angeles Unified School District Primary Centers - Hooper Avenue Primary Center

-One of seven schools and a park recreation center developed or the Los Angeles Unified School District as part of its plan to reduce overcrowding in area schools, Dena Primary Center was designed by Rachlin Architects, Inc.
+One of seven schools and a park recreation center developed for the Los Angeles Unified School District as part of its plan to reduce overcrowding in area schools, Hooper Avenue Primary Center was designed by Carde Ten Architects.

 Developed under the Education Code 17406 Lease/Leaseback program, Garfield’s innovative financing plan provided the District with the most advantageous capital structure while enabling development team selection based on best value rather than lowest bid.